msp-strath/three-times/content/index.md

 (i.e. the language they use most) to a new one.

-Our end goal is for students to be comfortable, specifically at the level of first/second year University, in programming in all three languages.

 Python is our base of reference in which we assume students are comfortable in;
 other languages Java, Kotlin, PHP are okay, however, we need to pick one!
 We assume that Dafny is the middle language that has the 'least' difference from Python (both are imperative)
 Through Dafny we can push students comfortably into that liminal space of learning to program in a slightly different language.
-Dafny also supports expressions oriented functional programming, and, as such, can act as a stepping stone to the functional world of functional programming.
+Dafny also supports functional programming, and, as such, can act as a stepping stone to the functional world of functional programming.
 As Idris is where the strangness budget will be blown completely.

+Our end goal is for students to be comfortable, specifically at the level of first/second year University, when programming in all three languages.

 With this in mind, we will expose students to various programming concepts three times:
 First in Python;